remotv/remo-web-client/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

-### `npm run server`

-This runs the express server for user authentication via JWT & Passport.<br>
-Currently not integrated into the main project.

 ### `npm test`